 In 2009 FRAPA published a comprehensive report on the global format industry.
 “FRAPA Report; TV Formats to the World” was compiled in association with the global TV research agency The WIT and TV Sisters, a journalistic office that provides international programme research to German producers and broadcasters.

-The format business is blossoming and new players entered the market in droves over the last years.
+The format business is blossoming and new players entered the market over the last years.
 The report traced the dramatic changes over the years 2006-2008.

 - The number of traded formats has substantially increased.
 During our research period, a total of 445 original formats found their way to foreign screens.
 In the first FRAPA study on the format trade covering the years 2002 – 2004, there were 259.